 HOW TO AVOID THE LINES IN PARIS: OUR TIPS

-Avoid bank holidays and French school holidays, when parents need to do anything to keep their bored kids busy.
-You can find the school holidays dates in France here.
+♣ Avoid bank holidays and French school holidays, when parents need to do anything to keep their bored kids busy.
+Click on the link to know the dates of school holidays in France.

-If you are interested in a temporary exhibition, especially if it is a successful one, avoid the two first weeks and the two last weeks.
+♣ If you are interested in a specific temporary exhibition in Paris, especially if it is a successful one, avoid the two first weeks and the two last weeks.